TACC/Core-CMS/taccsite_cms/templates/snippets/manual-pattern-library/README.md

 # TACC CMS - Templates - Snippets - Manual Pattern Library

+## Notice

+This is a stopgap for swiflty testing modifers on UI patterns.

+Automatic pattern library (e.g. [KSS], [etc.]) would be better.

 ## Purpose

-- Allow any CMS to consistently reproduce UI pattern markup.
+- Allow consistent testing of a UI pattern on any CMS.
-- Change a `class` within pattern markup per snippet instance.
+- Change a `class` of a UI pattern per snippet instance.

 ## How it Works